 - Your parked car is hit by a heavy goods vehicle.

-- You had a collision with an HGV while you were driving your vehicle – caused by driver negligence on the part of the HGV driver.
+- You had a collision with an HGV while you were driving your vehicle – caused by driver negligence on the part of the HGV or lorry driver.

 - Your vehicle was damaged as a result of a heavy goods vehicle reversing into it.

-- You suffered injuries when you were hit by a HGV while walking or riding a bike or motorcycle.
+- You suffered injuries when you were hit by an HGV while walking or riding a bike or motorcycle.

 - Obtaining the HGV’s driver’s details: You must take down the name and contact details of the HGV driver together with the registration of the heavy goods vehicle involved in the incident.
 You must also ask for the operator’s insurance details.